Did you know that referral marketing generates 3 to 5 times higher conversion rates than any other

 Referral marketing is intuitive and can be quite rewarding if done the right way.
 While it might be tempting to do everything manually, remember, referral marketing involves many steps – send referral requests, track who referred your business, which new customer came from which referral request, send a thank you note or a promised gift card, etc.

 Efficient deployment, tracking, and monitoring progress are key to the success of any referral program.
-A good referral marketing software can help you successfully implement and monitor your referral marketing plan.
+Good referral marketing software can help you successfully implement and monitor your referral marketing plan.
 When you are searching for referral marketing software, look for the following key features:

 - Automation.
 Invest in a software solution that can automate referral requests.
 This way, you can get new leads without needing to manually request each customer to give your business a referral.